Uncategorized

 The foster care system is a complicated web that consists of local, state and federal agencies that support the well-being and safety of children.
 Children can be connected to programs and services after a report of suspicion of abuse or another form of child neglect.

 Certain children may also be a good fit for a group home.
-A group home is a program where children in similar situations live together under supervision.
+A group home is a program of fostering children in similar situations live together under supervision.
 Many group homes have an emphasis on building life skills and helping older youth prepare for adulthood and success.

 Common Questions About Foster Care

-What is a Foster Parent & How Do You Foster a Child?
+Foster Parent Meaning & How Do You Foster a Child?

 Foster Parent Requirements